iskey/terraform-provider-hcso/docs/resources/waf_dedicated_instance.md

   name unique.

 * `available_zone` - (Required, String, ForceNew) The available zone names for the dedicated instances.
-It can be obtained through this data source `huaweicloud_availability_zones`.
+It can be obtained through this data source `hcso_availability_zones`.
 Changing this will create a new instance.

 * `specification_code` - (Required, String, ForceNew) The specification code of instance.
 Different specifications have different throughput.
 Changing this will create a new instance.
 Values are: